Urban Meyer Will Retire as Ohio State Head Coach; Ryan Day to Replace

 Urban Meyer Will Retire as Ohio State Head Coach; Ryan Day to ReplaceDecember 4, 2018

-Urban Meyer will retire as head coach of the Ohio State football team following the Buckeyes' Rose Bowl clash with the Washington Huskies on Jan.
-1.
+Urban Meyer will retire as head coach of the Ohio State football team following the Buckeyes' Jan.
+1 Rose Bowl clash with the Washington Huskies.

 According to Bill Landis of The Athletic, Ohio State offensive coordinator Ryan Day will take over as head coach effective Jan.
-2.

-Landis added that Ohio State will hold a press conference Tuesday at 2 p.m.
-ET to formally announce the forthcoming changes.
+2. Landis added that Ohio State will hold a press conference Tuesday at 2 p.m.
+ET to formally announce the changes.

+Marty Smith of ESPN reported Meyer addressed the team Tuesday morning and that the "room was quiet and collectively shocked."

+Smith added "some key staff members" will be retained under Day, noting strength coach Mickey Marotti and assistant athletic director for player personnel Mark Pantoni are "vital."

 Per Pete Thamel of Yahoo Sports, multiple factors contributed to Meyer's decision, including his "happiness with the state of the Ohio State program."
 Meyer has also suffered from health problems.
 He underwent brain surgery in 2014 to treat a congenital arachnoid cyst that caused him headaches, but the headaches have reportedly returned in recent seasons.

 According to Thamel, doctors cautioned Meyer about the long-term health risks if he continued to coach.